 The hitch with civilization is the destabilizing price we pay for our material comfort and security.
-Indeed, I find this tradeoff accounts for most of the societal ills humanity faces.
+Indeed, this tradeoff accounts for most, if not all, of the societal ills humanity faces.
 Yet, we would not go back to the ancestral old way even if we could.
 Even so, there is hope if we can begin to comprehend the profound role civilization has had in creating the problems we find so serious.
 Knowing true causes always improves one’s probability for effective management!
 Conversely, ignorance often ends up playing “Whack-a-Mole”.

 “Right Comprehension”, the first step on Buddha’s Noble Eightfold Path, can help alleviate the consequences of hierarchical civilization and much of the ignorance that follows in its wake, at least on the personal level.
 No doubt, an honest public understanding of the underlying causes of civilization’s problems could help society manage this current phase of our evolution better as well.

 However, any effort to enlighten the whole population reminds me of the maxim, “You can lead a horse to water, but you can’t make him drink”.
 People “drink” in whatever tends to support their beliefs and biases, and so we listen mostly to what we want to hear.
 Yet, I see a natural way around this.